All Episodes

 What new voices?

-There are any new people out there, same population, just using different ways to communicate.
+Same population, just using different ways to communicate.

-Here are some of these voices, and what great voices they are.
+Here are some of these voices and what great voices they are.

-One young man shows a clip of President Eisenhower in his YouTube submitted question for the debate tonight, warning about the influence of the military industrial complex, and asks the candidates if that's still a relevant concern, and if so, he says, how would you help to protect America from its undue influence?
+One young man shows a clip of President Eisenhower in his YouTube submitted question for the debate tonight, warning about the influence of the military-industrial complex and asks the candidates if that's still a relevant concern.

 Another question submitted on YouTube asks the candidates if they would put their friends in important government jobs.